 2. New scenarios are developed based on industrial logic and business strategy

-3. The scenarios are modelled to quantify the savings potential related to direct labor, indirect labor, manufacturing overhead costs, and SG&A
+3. The scenarios are modeled to quantify the savings potential related to direct labor, indirect labor, manufacturing overhead costs, and SG&A

 4. Benefits are assessed against a set of quantitative and qualitative risks (quantitative risks include tax differences, customs, freight, inventory, etc.)